rahul-roy56/rahul-roy56/README.md

 - 📧 Email: roy.rah@northeastern.edu

 ---
-⭐️ *Check out my repositories for more projects on Machine Learning, MLOps, and AI in Healthcare!*
+⭐️ *Exploring AI/ML projects in healthcare, analytics, and deployment — check out my repositories for more!*